Harmful Effects Caused by Improper Computer & Electronic Waste Recycling

-Electronic waste affects nearly every system in the human body because the materials that make up e-waste contain a plethora of toxic components including Mercury, Lead, Cadmium, Polybrominated Flame Retardants, Barium and Lithium.
-Even the plastic casings of electronics products contain Polyvinyl Chloride.
-The health effects of these toxins on humans include birth defects, brain, heart, liver, kidney and skeletal system damage.
-They will also significantly affect the nervous and reproductive systems of the human body.
+Electronic waste affects nearly every system in the human body because the materials that make up e-waste contain a plethora of toxic components, including mercury, lead, cadmium, polybrominated flame retardants, barium, and lithium.
+Even the plastic casings of electronic products contain polyvinyl chloride.
+The health effects of these toxins on humans include birth defects and damage to the brain, heart, liver, kidney and skeletal system.
+They will also significantly affect the human body’s nervous and reproductive systems.

-Electronic waste currently constitutes 2 to 5 percent of the US municipal solid waste stream, yet it’s responsible for almost 70% of our toxic waste.
+Electronic waste currently constitutes 2-3% of the U.S. municipal solid waste stream, yet it’s responsible for almost 70% of our toxic waste.
 Carnegie Mellon University has predicted that there are already 70 million computers in our landfills.
-The average computer screen has five to eight pounds or more of lead representing 40 percent of all the lead in US landfills.
+The average computer screen has at least five to eight pounds of lead, representing 40% of all the lead in U.S. landfills.

-All these toxins are persistent, bioaccumulative toxins (PBTs) that create environmental and health risks when computers are incinerated, put in landfills or melted down.
-When computers monitors and other electronics are burned they create cancer-producing dioxins which are released into the air we breathe.
+All these chemicals are persistent bioaccumulative toxins (PBTs) that create environmental and health risks when computers are incinerated, buried in landfills, or melted down.
+When computer monitors and other electronics are burned, they release cancer-producing dioxins into the air that we all breathe.
 If electronics are thrown in landfills, these toxins may leach into groundwater, affecting local aquifers and entering the food chain.
 Although these problems are more prevalent right now in the developing countries that accept our shipments of e-waste for processing, toxic waste knows no borders.
 The more electronics we discard, the greater the environmental and health dangers for everyone.